-With this in place, the major challenge is to bound the probability that Catalan slots are infrequent.
+Our major technical challenge is to bound the probability that Catalan slots are infrequent.
 Here we break away entirely from the analysis of [2] and approach the question using the theory of generating functions and stochastic dominance.
 We find an exact generating function for a related event and use this, by dominance, to control the undesirable event that a long window of slots is devoid of Catalan slots.
-This permits us to achieve asymptotically optimal settlement bounds.
+This yields asymptotically optimal settlement bounds.

 Finally, it follows from the discussion above that if two consecutive slots are Catalan then any subsequent honest block must contain, in its prefix, a block from each of these slots.
 In a setting where all honest players use a consistent longest-chain selection rule, we show that both slots have UVP as well.
-Since Catalan slots can be multiply-honest, PoS protocols can achieve a consistency error bound of $e^{-\Theta(k)}$ in this model even if $p_h = 0$ .
-Recall that no existing analysis can handle this parameter regime.
+Since Catalan slots can be multiply honest, PoS protocols can achieve a consistency error bound of $e^{-\Theta(k)}$ in this model even if $p_h = 0$ .